RoboJackets/software-training-old/projects/week_7/Instructions.md

 ![Variable Names](variables.png)

-We can represent our system dynamcis with three equations, one for each dimension of our state vector: x, y, and heading.
+We can represent our system dynamics with three equations, one for each dimension of our state vector: x, y, and heading.

 ![Equations](equations.png)